PolymerLabs/arcs/particles/Tutorial/tutorial.md

 manifest files, and the [Arcs Developer Documentation guide](https://docs.google.com/document/d/1F6Q4u_VbXGlfYUm0y_OSNJOe9nIeSCnrRMZnls8Hkvg), which has a similar tutorial, but at time of writing is out of date.

-The tutorials are all defined in [Tutorial.recipes](Tutorial.recipes).
+The tutorials are all defined in [Tutorial.arcs](Tutorial.arcs).
 I'd recommend going through them in order, since each one builds on the ones that come before.

 ## Running the tutorials

-Edit the [canonical.manifest file](../canonical.manifest) and uncomment the line that says:
+Edit the [canonical.arcs file](../canonical.arcs) and uncomment the line that says:

 ```
-import 'Tutorial/Tutorial.recipes'
+import 'Tutorial/Tutorial.arcs'
 ```

 Then run: